SamireddiNikhila/myblog/_writeups/recovery.md

 title: "Recovery"
 level: "Intermediate"
 category: "Ethernaut"
-description: "A contract creator has built a very simple token factory contract.
-Anyone can create new tokens with ease.
-After deploying the first token contract, the creator sent 0.001 ether to obtain more tokens.
-They have since lost the contract address.This level will be completed if someone can recover (or remove) the 0.001 ether from the lost contract address.
+description: "  Complete this level by recovering (or removing) the 0.001 ether from the lost contract address.
 "
 ---